jesseschleicher/jesseschleicher/README.md

 Eighteen years at a managed services provider, owning the systems the business runs on: the data warehouse, the billing platform, the client portal, and the security analytics product.
-Most of my work lives in private repositories — here's what it consists of.
+Most of my work lives in private repositories; here's what it consists of.

 ### Data platform
 Two generations of an enterprise warehouse, both designed and built solo.
 The current